code-chaser/typit/README.md

 ## DESCRIPTION
 ___
 #### EXECUTE
-* Run this single command in the root directory:
+* Run this single command in the root directory `make`:
+* After that:
     * for WINDOWS (cmd): `typit(windows).exe`
     * for LINUX (terminal): &nbsp;`./typit(linux).out`